Chevrolet Cruze Review

 In the previous version, the turbocharger sat way behind in the engine bay resulting in hotter air being sucked by the engine and reducing the engine efficiency, this problem has now been fixed.
-The air intake has been moved to the front for better breathing and the common rails now work at 1800 bar pressure (previously 1600 bar) to optimize fuel efficiency.
+The air intake has been moved to the front for better breathing and the common rails now work at 1800 bar pressure (previously 1600 bar) to optimise fuel efficiency.
 GM have also strengthened the engine block to cope up with the increased power and torque figures.
 This new engine features a dual mass flywheel which helps in improving NVH levels.
-Overall weight is marginally up by 17 kgs and the suspension has also been tweaked for a better ride.
+Overall weight of the Chevrolet Cruze is marginally up by 17 kgs and the suspension has also been tweaked for a better ride.

 Mated to this engine is a 6-speed gearbox (previously 5-speed) with ratios spaced out to get the best of city and highway driving styles.
 Amongst other changes, the drivers seat now gets electronic seat adjustment (not for backrest) as opposed to the manual earlier.
 The black interiors are carried forward and the seating is extremely comfortable.

 Technical stuff aside, GM has definitely improved the driving dynamics of this car.
-Though one would expect the new and more powerful engine to clock a faster 0 – 100 km/h timing, the new version is infact slower, albeit marginally.
+Though one would expect the new and more powerful engine to clock a faster 0 – 100 km/h timing, the new version is in fact slower, albeit marginally.
 It does a 0 – 100 km/h run in a little over 10 seconds, which is still a big plus for the performance oriented.
 Top speed is relatively the same for both the cars at around 200 km/h.
-The good side is that the Chervolet Cruze is more drivable, especially in the city.
+The good side is that the Chevrolet Cruze is more drivable, especially in the city.
 Turbo lag has been reduced thanks to the power and torque coming in at lower revs.
 It is much easier to drive in bumper to bumper traffic, the previous version suffered massively due to the turbo lag.

 The gear ratios ensure that you need not work the gearbox too much while overtaking on the highway.
 The engine is extremely refined and NVH levels are great even at high revs.
-In gear acceleration is improved too and the Cruze will pull out in sixth gear from 2000 RPM without creating a ruckus.
+In gear acceleration is improved too and the Chevrolet Cruze will pull out in sixth gear from 2000 RPM without creating a ruckus.
 There is an overall increase in mileage too.
 We got 12 km/litre in the city and 16.2 km/litre on the highway.
 Mileage will tend to drop if you floor the pedal in every gear but its well worth it as the Cruze delivers breathtaking performance.
 Shift gears at lower revvs and you will be surprised by the mileage.